[Fiction] Magic, Inc.

 “Oh my god, it’s The Power!
 We’re living in the fucking Power!”
 The pandemonium started with one voice, but quickly the room of high-powered women absolutely lost their minds.
 They forgot about their uncomfortable shoes and trampled each other to get to Harriet’s assistants to buy, own, recommend.
 Every phone streamed and the money piled in fast with online orders.
 It was beyond even Harriet’s best-case predictions.

 “Harriet, we’re going to make trillions.
 I love you so much!”
 Gemma hugged her after finishing up an interview with a breathless reporter from a high-end women’s magazine.
 It had only been 30 minutes since her launch speech, and both women had had a fair amount to drink.
 Harriet hugged her back.
 That prickling sense of connection from that long-ago meeting with the woman flashed silver behind Harriet’s eyes and she smiled so hard, it hurt.

 A chime dinged in her ear indicating that Gemma wanted to invite Harriet into her live experience.
 Harriet hesitated but then clasped her hands together to indicate yes and enable the empath sync.
-She was immediately deluged with Gemma’s flood of arousal and anger, and had to grab the back of a pool chair to avoid falling.
-The sync was one of her favorite new features, in theory: she could feel, hear and smell everything that Gemma was experiencing.
-(It was simultaneously uncomfortably deep and wholly inadequate compared to that original vision from that damn woman.)
+She was immediately deluged with Gemma’s flood of arousal and anger, and had to grab the back of a pool chair to avoid stumbling.
+The sync was one of her favorite new features, in theory: She could feel, hear and smell everything that Gemma was experiencing.
+(It was simultaneously uncomfortably deep and wholly inadequate compared to that original vision from that horrible woman.)